+We temporarily discontinued our quarterly dividends in the second quarter 2020 following the historic oil price drop and economic impact of COVID-19.
 We reinstated a quarterly dividend at a reduced rate beginning the first quarter of 2021 and then increased the rate 50% beginning with the third quarter of 2021.
 The Company's Board of Directors declared a regular dividend of \$0.06 per share on the Company's outstanding common stock, payable on April 15, 2022 to shareholders of record at the close of business on March 15, 2022.
-In addition, the Board implemented a shareholder return strategy that contemplates additional dividends to shareholders from discretionary cash flow, but there is no certainty that we will generate discretionary cash flow, nor is the Board obligated to make any dividends and any dividends are subject to the restrictions in our debt documents as described below.
+In addition, the Board implemented a shareholder return strategy that contemplates additional dividends to shareholders from discretionary cash flow, but there is no certainty that we will generate discretionary cash flow, nor is the Board obligated to make any dividends are subject to the restrictions in our debt documents as described below.
 The payment and amount of future dividend payments, if any, are subject to declaration by our Board.
 Such payments will depend on various factors, including actual results of operations, liquidity and financial condition, net cash provided by operating activities, restrictions imposed by applicable law, our taxable income, our operating expenses and other factors our Board deems relevant.
 Additionally, covenants contained in our RBL Facility and the indentures governing our 2026 Notes could limit the payment of dividends.
 We are under no obligation to make dividend payments on our common stock and cannot be certain when such payments may resume in the future.